 Gold mines in the Philippines yield more than 30 metric tons per year, nearly the same amount as before the industry collapsed due to the Pacific war (during World War II).
-I don’t know what the gold value is these days, but that’s a lot of gold.
+I don’t know what the gold value is these days, but it’s a lot.

 As you can probably guess, the Philippines is rich in mineral resources.
 It makes me wonder why anyone would concoct a story like Yamashita’s gold.
 Supposedly, the World War II Japanese General Tomoyuki Yamashita hid his treasures in caves, tunnels and underground complexes somewhere in the Philippines.

 In 1995, a Philippine law was passed to allow foreign investors 100 percent ownership of mines in the Philippines.
 The law was contested in 2005, but upheld by the Philippine Supreme Court.
 As usual, many Filipinos dislike the situation, citing it as another way for the country to be exploited.

 Filipinos should own and run the mines, they say, without knowing that it takes a lot of money to open and keep up the mines - money that the Philippines government, as well as local investors, just don’t have.
 Others state that mining ruins biodiversity while exacerbating natural disasters, while not benefiting the Filipino people.

 Mining operations have been going on in places all over the world.
-Many economies of the US were founded on mining enterprises.
+Many economies of the United States were founded on mining enterprises.
 As dangerous as mining can be, it does offer jobs for local residents - jobs that might not otherwise exist.

 Investing in gold is a worthwhile pursuit in almost any place you may live, not just the Philippines.
 As paper money loses value, gold seems to keep its value.
 It’s a good hedge against inflation.
 When it comes to the point where you need to sell it, don’t look to me for answers.
 I have never sold gold to anyone or any place.
 In fact, if I ever get into the situation where I need to sell it, I’ll have to do research and learn how to sell it without getting ripped off.